 Video of the Day

-This amount may vary depending on how the salmon patty is made, as well as how you opt to consume it -- with a bun, over a bed of lettuce or with condiments.
-A burger made of beef has 290 calories, making a salmon burger a better choice if you follow a low-calorie eating plan.
+This amount may vary depending on how the salmon patty is made, as well as how you opt to consume it — with a bun, over a bed of lettuce or with condiments.
+A beef burger has about 300 calories, making a salmon burger a better choice if you follow a low-calorie eating plan.

-The Institute of Medicine recommends 130 g carbohydrates, as well as 46 to 56 g protein every day, for optimal health.
-While a salmon burger is not a rich source of carbohydrates, it does provide close to half of the protein you need daily.
+The Institute of Medicine recommends 130 g carbohydrates, as well as 46 to 56 grams of protein every day, for optimal health.
+While a salmon burger is not a rich source of carbohydrates, it does provide 19 grams of protein — about 40 percent of what you need every day.
 This protein not only serves as energy for your body, it keeps your immune system functioning correctly.

 Including adequate amounts of fiber in your diet may reduce your risk of heart problems, osteoporosis and some types of cancer, such as colon cancer.
 It also helps regulate your digestion and bowel movements.